+It can also allow you to switch between amp, pedal, and modeler preamps.
+This adds some great versatility!
 But it does come at the expense of a more complicated setup and potential noise issues.

 I would also like to encourage you to try effects in different slots on your board or in your processor.
 Sometimes finding great tone lies in where your effects are placed in your chain!